Medical careers are often referred to as recession-proof, as there seems to be an endless supply of patients.

 Advanced education equals greater skills as a technician, too, which can also increase earnings.

-As students become more educated, they become more valuable to their employees and their patients.
+As students become more educated, they become more valuable to their employers and their patients.

 Drawbacks of Online MRI Technologist Training Programs